iion74/WEA-RAG/README.md

 Framework Based on Retrieval Sufficiency Assessment for Multi-Hop Question Answering**.

-This release corresponds to manuscript version 4.
-It contains the frozen metrics, prediction traces, retrieval traces, shared web cache, analysis outputs, and result figures used for that version.

 WEA-RAG first generates an answer from split-aware retrieval.
 A rule-based gate then uses question-context coverage and missing terms to decide whether web